 Todd Community Volunteer Days

-Community gardening is a collaborative effort.
-We host Work Days on the 4th Saturday, May – September where we invite neighbors in Todd to join together for a Saturday to get our hands dirty and build relationships as we address hunger in our area.
+Gardening here is a collaborative effort.
+We host Work Days on the 4th Saturday, May – October where we invite neighbors in Todd to join together for a Saturday to get our hands dirty and build relationships with neighbors.

-We donated over 100 lbs of produce this year to local agencies and programs addressing food insecurity, including the Hunger and Health Coalition, The Hospitality House, and Green Valley School’s food pantry.
-For the 2016 season we are exploring an additional model, in which neighbors can purchase a low-cost CSA-style box of produce.
+We have donated produce to local families and local agencies and programs addressing food insecurity, including the Hunger and Health Coalition, The Hospitality House, and Green Valley School’s food pantry.
+In 2017, we expanded our efforts beyond mere relief in the launching of Todd’s Table, a market stand currently located in the BCUMC parking lot.

 We offer garden internships to college students in the summer and fall.
-Our interns get a hands-on experience with sustainable gardening, as well as the opportunity for spiritual growth and learning about the intersections of faith, food and farming.
+Our interns get a hands-on experience with ecological gardening, as well as the opportunity for personal growth and learning about the intersections of faith, food and farming.
 Check out our garden internship page!

 A Demonstration Plot

-The gardens at the Blackburn House are steadily becoming a vibrant demonstration plot for the practices of ecological gardening.
-We seek to connect with both those who are new to gardening and those who’ve done it their whole lives.
-The garden is a place of learning: whether it’s how to integrate chickens into a garden or grow how to grow high yields in small spaces.
+Beatitude Gardens has always been a vibrant demonstration plot for the practices of ecological gardening–whether it’s how to integrate chickens into a garden or grow how to grow high yields in small spaces.
 We also strive to make it a demonstration of how we as communities can better steward the land and understand our faith in light of our dependence on it.

-Alongside the teaching that happens as we work and eat together, we will be offering educational workshops and seminars.
+Alongside the teaching that happens as we work and eat together, we occasionally offering educational workshops and seminars.
 Our Garden Coordinator has taught workshops on site, as well as at regional conferences.
 If you are interested in an educational tour, please email Matt Gundlach.